Introduction

 2. Cycling

-Cyclists can benefit from the Suunto 7’s navigation features for both road and mountain biking.
-The watch provides turn-by-turn directions, route planning, and performance tracking, making it a useful companion for cycling adventures.
+Navigational features of the Suunto 7 can come in handy for the cyclists for road or mountain biking fares.
+The watch offers turn-by-turn directions, route planning, and performance tracking, fostering the idea of the watch to be a useful companion for cycling adventures.

 Use Case: